accunha11/ana-gpt/README.md

 # AnaGPT

 This is a chat gpt clone using React, Node.js and the OpenAI API.
+Built quickly just for fun ;)

 Here's a screenshot of what the final product looks like: